-Top 6 Things to See in the Accademia Gallery of Florence
+Top 6 Things To See in the Accademia Gallery

-Admittedly, Accademia is a very small museum and the main reason to go is Michelangelo’s David.
-For this reason, many people enter, take a look at David, and leave.
+Admittedly, the Accademia Gallery is a very small museum, and the main reason to go is Michelangelo’s David.
+For this reason, many people head into the gallery, take a look at David, and leave.

 6. Hall Of Colossus

-Hall of Colossus is the most significant collection of relevant artwork in Accademia not including David.
-The center piece is Giambologna’s Rape of the Sabines.
-A heavily use and incredibly significant historical scene from Antiquity.
-It is a wonderful baroque statue ripe with passion.
+Hall of Colossus is the most significant collection of relevant artwork in Accademia, not including David.
+The centerpiece is Giambologna’s Rape of the Sabines.
+An often portrayed and incredibly significant historical scene from antiquity.
+It is a wonderfully baroque statue ripe with passion.

 Rape of the Sabines:

-Romulus is said to have first attempted to form treaties with other nearby tribes to increase their female population but it was not met openly.
+Romulus is said to have first attempted to form treaties with other nearby tribes to increase their female population, but it was not met openly.
 This forced Romulus to take more drastic action.
-He decided to basically throw a party or festival and invite neighbors.
-Apparently the Sabines really enjoy a good festival and the entire population attended.
+He basically decided to throw a party or festival and invite neighbors.
+Apparently, the Sabines really enjoyed a good festival, and the entire population attended.
 This was good for the Romans as they were planning to abduct the Sabine women.

-At some point, Romulus stood up and gave the signal and the Romans moved in on the Sabine women.
+At some point, Romulus stood up and gave the signal, and the Romans moved in on the Sabine women.
 They abducted all the virgins with the exception of one married woman, Hersilia, which is a whole other story.
-This made the Sabine men unhappy – all their daughters had been taken.
-War erupted which lasted long enough for the Sabine women to accept their Roman husbands.
+This made the Sabine men unhappy—as you can imagine, all their daughters had been taken.
+War erupted lasting long enough for the Sabine women to accept their Roman husbands.

-Legend has it that in the beginning of the “big” battle between the Sabines and Romans the Sabine women stood in the middle between their husbands and kin begging for the bloodshed to end.
+Legend has it that at the beginning of the big battle between the Sabines and Romans, the Sabine women stood in the middle between their husbands and kin, begging for the bloodshed to end.
 And they were successful.
-Treaties were signed and they lived in peace for a while.
+Treaties were signed, and they lived in peace for a while.

-The Rape of the Sabine Women is the beginning of western European civilization which makes it an extremely important event.
-This is why it is painted so often.
-It also opens a primordial debate – how do our beginnings effect who we are today?
+The Rape of the Sabine Women is the beginning of Western European civilization, which makes it an extremely important event.
+This is why it is so often painted.
+It also opens a primordial debate: how do our beginnings affect who we are today?

 Giambologna’s statue, Rape of the Sabines Women, is the most widely celebrated depiction of the event.
-There are hundreds of paintings and sculptures depicting the event but Giambologna’s seems to come out on top.
-Due to its significance, the original version is in the Loggia dei Lanzi which is the covered area with many sculptures in Piazza della Signoria.
+There are hundreds of paintings and sculptures depicting the event, but Giambologna’s seems to come out on top.
+Due to its significance, the original version is in the Loggia dei Lanzi, a covered area with many sculptures in Piazza della Signoria.
 What you see in the Hall of Colossus is a plaster model used in construction.

 Left Wall Paintings:

-St. Stephen, St. James, and St. Peter by Domenico Ghirlandaio which is considered the greatest painting of the six on the left wall.
+You’ll see Trinity by Alesso Baldovinetti depicts the holy trinity between God, Jesus, and the Holy Spirit, the Trebbio Altarpiece by Botticelli commissioned by Lorenzo di Pierfrancesco Medici, and St. Stephen, St. James, and St. Peter by Domenico Ghirlandaio, which is considered the greatest painting of the six on the left wall.

 Right Wall Paintings: